History of our nation

-Discover fascinating stories of Australian agriculture and our rural past from the collections of the State Library of NSW.
+Discover more about early Australian agriculture and our rural past from the collections of the State Library of NSW.

 Aviation in Australia traces the history of flight from its infancy through to the twentieth century.
 The European dreamers and experimenters of the 1780s influenced Australia's first balloonists.

 The Dixson map collection digitisation project has enabled the digitisation of over a thousand rare and valuable maps from the bequest of Sir William Dixson.

 Discover more about the Australian goldrushes of the 19th century and the lives of those who worked the goldfields